CELEBRATING 30 YEARS OF EXCELLENCE

 I have a HPV outbreak - what do I do?

-Unfortunately, genital warts can reoccur.
+Unfortunately, genital warts can recur.

 Warts can come back after you have managed to get rid of them.
 This may happen weeks, months or years after they first appeared.

 If your genital warts have returned, you will need to come into the clinic for another course of treatment.
-Sometime they reoccur in the same area but often times they can reappear in a new area.
+Sometime they recur in the same area but often times they can reappear in a new area.
 Book a wart consultation and during this appointment initial treatment can begin on the same day.

 As a healthy immune system is usually able to clear the HPV virus, or suppress it, keeping your immune system as healthy as possible will likely reduce further HPV outbreaks.